EmeraldLoc/tag/romhacks.md

 If you read the guide above, it should be clear what needs to be done.

 Note for painting: You can only use painintgs already in tag, if a paintnig doesn't exist, you can't add one to tag.
 If you find a way to accomplish this that I don't know of, you can contact me at the modding site, or make an issue in the tag repo.

-### Contributing

-Once you do all this, fork the tag repo, put your changes into that repo, and make a pull request.
-Put in the name you would like to be credited with and I will make sure to credit you.

-That's it!